Egypt town in mourning illustrates national rift

 By Yasmine Saleh

-DAMANHOUR, Egypt Islam Massoud's funeral laid bear the political feud in Egypt that caused his death.
+DAMANHOUR, Egypt, Nov 27 Islam Massoud's funeral laid bear the political feud in Egypt that caused his death.

 It was mostly Muslim Brotherhood supporters who turned out to pay their respects to the teenager, killed in the Nile Delta town of Damanhour when he went out to support President Mohamed Mursi and the Islamist group that stands behind him.